Jeju & More Routes

 Jeju & More Routes offers two multi-day courses and two one-day trips.

-At 70 kilometers, the Bukhangang Bike Path is the second shortest certification bike path.
-It also uses an extensive network of protected bike paths, making the cycle simple and unobstructed.
-A 154-meter hill in the middle may slow progress.
-But its grade is gradual.
+At 70 kilometers, the Bukhangang Bike Path is the second shortest certification path.
+It relies on an extensive network of protected bike lanes, making the ride simple and unobstructed.
+A 154-meter hill in the middle may slow progress, but the grade is gradual.
+Connected directly to the Namhangang Bike Path at Yangpyeong, it can be finished in an afternoon or extended into a longer Cross-Country ride.

-The Taehwagang Bike Path measures only 54 kilometers long.
-Much of its elevation lies in the mountainous west.
-But the climb is gradual and won’t sap too much energy.
-Cyclists can complete the main course in less than a day.
+The Taehwagang Bike Path measures just 54 kilometers.
+Much of its elevation lies in the mountainous west, though the grades are gentle.
+Starting and ending in Ulsan, the course is one of the most urban of Korea’s short routes.
+Cyclists can complete the main course comfortably in less than a day.

 How to Get There